 Exempt employees are required to record their daily work attendance and report full days of absence from work for reasons such as leaves of absence, sick leave or personal business.
 Non-exempt employees may not start work until their scheduled starting time.

-It is your responsibility to sign your time record to certify the accuracy of all time recorded.
+It is your responsibility to verify your time record to certify the accuracy of all time recorded.
 Any errors in your time record should be reported immediately to your Supervisor, who will attempt to correct legitimate errors.

 2-7.
 Overtime